Former Razorback goalie Katie Lund shining in NWSL with Racing Louisville

 FAYETTEVILLE, Ark. — Katie Lund is a Texas native, but she’s found a home both in Fayetteville, Arkansas and Louisville, Kentucky.

-At Arkansas, she was a grad transfer from TCU in 2019, earning All-SEC honors at goalkeeper and leading the Hogs to an SEC regular season title.
+At Arkansas, she was a grad transfer from TCU in 2019, earning All-SEC honors as goalkeeper and leading the Hogs to an SEC regular season title.

 “I really found the joy in the game again playing there and I think I’ve transitioned how much fun and how happy I was at Arkansas into my game here,” Lund said.